 - Multiple policy discounts, when you bundle auto insurance with homeowners or renters

 - Smart student discounts, for young drivers who earn a B average, or attend college away from home

 - Discounts for being a veteran, or a member of certain professional groups

-You may also earn a green discount by driving a Smart car, since they have great fuel economy and are environmentally a good choice.
-It’s important to ask your agent to review all the company’s discounts to ensure that you’re not missing out on savings, which are usually a small percentage of your annual premium.
+You may also earn a green discount by driving a Smart car, since they have great fuel economy and are environmentally friendly.
+Asking your agent to review all the company’s discounts might help you find additional ways to save.

 Frequently asked questions